Legendary Love Letter

 It was, simply put, a feast for the eyes and an assault on the senses.
 They leaned into the multiverse before it was cool and, most importantly, they decided not to care too much about explaining it.
 The rules were simple.
 Breaking time creates a multiverse.
 Don’t do that.

 It was clear early on that Legends was not going to be like the other shows.
-Sure, there were a few “very special episodes,” but ultimately, due to the skills of the cast and direction of the writers, LoT became the show that was allowed to be funny.
+Sure, there were a few “very special episodes,” but ultimately, due to the skills of the cast, the direction, and the writing, LoT became the show that was allowed to be funny.
 Let’s be honest, the rest of the Arrowverse is serious and/or melodramatic.
 Sure, each show has a “funny” person and there are always some jokes that land, but they are set up as action/dramas that the adults watch, but the teenagers love.
 Everyone on the shows is outrageously good-looking and perfect and there's always a love story.

 Every single episode of Arrow, Flash, Supergirl, Black Lightning, Batwoman, and Superman & Lois has someone say either, “I’ll go talk to (fill in the blank name of some character who stormed out) OR “Can we talk in the other room?”
 On Legends, those moments are so few and far between that when they happen, they carry some emotional resonance.
 Drama interjected into comedy lands much better than the other way around.
 The jokes don’t land as hard when half of the population of the world has been eliminated.